 The proviso does not discriminate against resident companies because they are wholly or partially owned or controlled, directly or indirectly, by one or more non-resident parent companies.
-Rather it does so because the parent companies are not liable to taxation in South Africa except on South African-source income and capital gains on South African immovable property and assets of a permanent establishment in South Africa.
+Rather it excludes the companies because the parent companies are not liable to taxation in South Africa except on South African-source income and capital gains on South African immovable property and assets of a permanent establishment in South Africa.
 The relief is also denied to resident subsidiaries of a resident parent company when the parent company is exempt or partially exempt from normal tax.
 For example, subsidiaries of the following resident companies are excluded from a group of companies under paragraph (i) of the proviso:

-- A co-operative [paragraph (i)(aa)]. - An association formed in South Africa to serve a specified purpose, beneficial to the public or a section of the public [paragraph (i)(aa)]. - A portfolio of a collective investment scheme in property that qualifies as a "REIT" as defined in the listing requirements of an exchange approved in consultation with the Minister of Finance and published by the "Prudential Authority", as defined in section 1 of the Financial Markets Act 19 of 2012, under section 11 of that Act [paragraph (i)(aa)]. - A "non-profit company" as defined in section 1 of the Companies Act 71 of 2008 [paragraph (i)(bb)]. - A company whose receipts or accruals of whatever nature would be exempt from normal tax under section 10 [paragraph (i)(cc)]. - A company that is a public benefit organisation or recreational club that has been approved by the Commissioner under section 30 or 30A [paragraph (i)(dd)].
+- A co-operative [paragraph (i)(aa)]. - An association formed in South Africa to serve a specified purpose, beneficial to the public or a section of the public [paragraph (i)(aa)]. - A portfolio of a collective investment scheme in property that qualifies as a "REIT" as defined in the listing requirements of an "exchange", as defined in section 1 of the Financial Markets Act 19 of 2012 and licensed under section 9 of that Act, when those listing requirements have been approved in consultation with the Director-General of the National Treasury and published by the appropriate authority, as contemplated in section 1 of the Financial Markets Act, under section 11 of that Act or by the Financial Sector Conduct Authority [paragraph (i)(aa)]. - A "non-profit company" as defined in section 1 of the Companies Act 71 of 2008 [paragraph (i)(bb)]. - A company whose receipts or accruals of whatever nature would be exempt from normal tax under section 10 [paragraph (i)(cc)]. - A company that is a public benefit organisation or recreational club that has been approved by the Commissioner under section 30 or 30A [paragraph (i)(dd)].